 Investments in closed-end investment companies, exchange traded funds and mutual funds involve certain additional expenses and certain tax results, which would not be present in a direct investment in such funds.
 The Fund intends to limit its investments in accordance with Section 12(d)(1) of the Investment Company Act of 1940 (the "1940 Act") or as permitted by Rule 12d1-1, Rule 12d1-3 and Rule 12d1-4.
 Among other things, Section 12(d)(1) would limit these investments so that, as determined immediately after a securities purchase is made by the Fund: (a) not more than 5% of the value of its total assets will be invested in the securities of any one investment company (the "5% Limitation"); (b) not more than 10% of the value of its total assets will be invested in the aggregate in securities of investment companies as a group (the "10% Limitation"); (c) not more than 3% of the outstanding voting stock of any one investment company will be owned by the Fund (the 3% Limitation"); and (d) not more than 10% of the outstanding voting stock of any one closed-end investment company will be owned by the Fund together with all other investment companies that have the same adviser.
 Under certain sets of conditions, different sets of restrictions may be applicable.
+The Adviser is subject to an indirect conflict of interest in allocating a Fund's assets to an affiliated ETF because the Adviser receives management fees on the affiliated ETF.
 As a shareholder of another investment company, the Fund would bear, along with other shareholders, its pro rata portion of that investment company's expenses, including advisory fees.
 These expenses would be in addition to the advisory and other expenses that the Fund bears directly in connection with its own operations.
 Investment companies in which the Fund may invest may also impose a sales or distribution charge in connection with the purchase or redemption of their Shares and other types of commissions or charges.
 Such charges will be payable by the Fund and, therefore, will be borne directly by Shareholders.